graphprotocol/contracts/packages/deploy/Design.md

 - Replicated Allocation: IssuanceAllocator replicates current issuance per block with 100% allocated to RewardsManager
 - Replicated Allocation Active: integrated via `RewardsManager.setIssuanceAllocator()` with 100% allocation to RewardsManager

-- Pilot Allocation Active: 99% to RewardsManager and 1% to a PilotAllocation (for testing only; not proposed for production)
+**Note:** Pilot Allocation Active checkpoint is now implemented.
+It verifies that PilotAllocation is configured as an allocation target in IssuanceAllocator (for testing only; not proposed for production).

 ### Governance workflow